Keaton Jennings: International career

 Jennings was selected for two England Lions matches against the South African touring team in June 2017.
 Despite relatively limited returns, he retained his place in the England Test team in the first four Tests of the summer against South Africa.
 However, after averaging 15.88 in this series, he was dropped for the first test against West Indies in August 2017, with his place being taken by his former opening partner at Durham, Mark Stoneman.

 After the Lord's Test against Pakistan in May 2018, Jennings was recalled in place of Stoneman due to his good form for Lancashire in the County Championship.
 Though he had a struggled against India in the previously concluded home series, Jennings was included as part of the team touring Sri Lanka in October 2018.
 He scored a century against the home side in the second innings of the first test to set a winning target for his team.
 Jennings also played a crucial role in the field as part of England's victory in the third and final Test, taking four catches at short leg in Sri Lanka's first innings to restrict them to a total of 240.
 In so doing, Jennings equalled the England record for number of catches taken in a single Test innings.

 On 29 May 2020, Jennings was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Jennings was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 12 October 2022, Jennings was recalled to the Test team for the 3-match Test series against Pakistan.

+Franchise career

+In July 2024 Jennings was called up by the London Spirit in The Hundred, making his first appearance for the team in August.
+This was his first franchise contract.

+Big Bash League

+He was drafted by the Perth Scorchers for the 2024–25 BBL.